Hearings and Appeals

 Offices of Disability Adjudication and Review

-In the New York region, there are currently 16 Offices of Disability Adjudication and Review with a total staff of 650, including the administrative law judges, staff attorneys, decision writers, paralegal and clerical staff.
-Additionally, administrative law judge's may travel to other sites such as local Social Security offices to conduct hearings if needed.
+In the New York region, there are currently 16 Offices of Disability Adjudication and Review with a total staff of 685, including the administrative law judges, staff attorneys, decision writers, paralegal and clerical staff.
+Additionally, administrative law judges may use video technology at other sites such as local Social Security offices to conduct hearings if needed.

 You can find more information about the New York Region Hearings Offices at our Hearing Office Locator page.

 Please send us any comments or suggestions you have about our web site.